vsyang/WhackAMole/README.md

 * In the code, I can group and split the functions into separate Python files and import as needed so the code doesn't seem as long and cluttered
-* Adding sound effects for hitting correct and incorrect Sprites
 * Visually make it more appealing to play and not look as basic
 * Start the game with only moles, then start adding bunnies later in the game.